obyteorg/new-obyteorg/docroot/user/pages/03.platform/09.prosaic-contracts/_article/article.md

             </p>
             <p>
-                Smart contracts that do lock funds to guarantee contract execution and also have a prosaic part attached, are currently <a target="_blank" href="https://medium.com/obyte/whats-next-for-obyte-contracts-with-arbiter-7e625e05811a">being developed</a>.
+                Smart contracts that do lock funds to guarantee contract execution and also have a prosaic part attached, are currently <a target="_blank" rel="noopener" href="https://medium.com/obyte/whats-next-for-obyte-contracts-with-arbiter-7e625e05811a">being developed</a>.
             </p>
         </div>
     </div>